Home » Recipe » Cakes » Easy Pineapple Upside-Down Cake

 Slice cake topped with pineapple and cherry

 Crushed pineapple can also be used, just be sure to drain it well.
-Too much liquid will prevent the butter and brown sugar from caramelizing in the pan.
+Too much liquid will prevent the topping from caramelizing in the pan.

 No, but I always do.